-When you are labeling an image with the segmentation mask, you have a handful of tools that help you create segmentation annotations more efficiently.
+When you are labeling an image with a segmentation mask, you have a handful of tools to help you create mask annotations more efficiently.

 Use the Pen tool to outline the item in the image.
 Hold the cursor down to draw freehand or let the cursor go to draw straight lines between points.
 The Pen tool is only available when creating Segmentation annotations.
 Click the pen icon with the plus sign to use the pen tool.